 The Beginner's Guide to Different Types of Business Degrees

-Business is such a vast field that there are several different educational options to choose from.
-Whether you're introverted, creative, precise or a planner, there's likely a business degree field that fits you.
+Whether you're introverted, creative, precise or analytical—whether you like to plan and envision or dig into numbers, there’s a business degree field that fits you.
 Your next step is choosing between the many different types of business degrees available to you.

 With so many specializations within business degree programs, it can be a bit daunting to decide which path to choose.
-To help you decipher the diversity, we're breaking down the most popular business majors so you can decide which best aligns with your interests and career aspirations.
+To help you decipher the diversity, we’re breaking down the most popular business majors so you can decide which one matches your career aspirations.

 9 Types of business degrees to consider